Canada: Doing business and staying in touch

 Keeping in Touch in Canada

-Most public telephones charge 50 cents a call, which can be paid with any combination of five-, 10- and 25-cent coins.
-Public telephones are becoming harder to find, due to the growing popularity of mobile phones.
-Many telephone companies offer a reduced long-distance rate Mon-Fri 1800-0800 and Sat 1200 to Mon 0800.
+Most public telephones charge 50 cents per local call, which can be paid with any combination of five-, 10- and 25-cent coins.
+Public telephones are becoming harder to find, due to the popularity of mobile phones.
 For long-distance calls, telephone cards are available.
 You can find credit card telephones in larger centres.
-If you're near an internet café, you can use Skype too.
+If you’re near an internet café, you can use Skype too.

 Roaming agreements exist with most international mobile phone companies.
 Coverage is good in major urban areas, but spotty in remote locations.
 Roaming rates can be high, so you should check with your provider before leaving home.

 Available throughout Canada, as are internet cafes (although the latter are not as common as they are in many other countries).
-You can often find pay-per-use Wi-Fi hotspots in coffee shops, fast-food outlets and airports; in some cases it's free as long as you buy a drink or something to eat.
+You can often find pay-per-use Wi-Fi hotspots in coffee shops, fast-food outlets and airports; in some cases, it’s free as long as you buy a drink or something to eat.
 Free public Wi-Fi is easiest to find in public libraries.
-Some hotels provide free Wi-Fi too, but others continue to charge exorbitant daily fees.
+Some hotels provide free Wi-Fi too, but others continue to charge for Wi-Fi usage.

-Generally Mon-Fri 0930-1700, Sat 0900-1200, but times vary according to province and location; city offices will have longer hours.
+Generally, Mon-Fri 0900-1700, Sat 0900-1200, but times vary according to province and location; city offices will have longer hours.
 Canada Post (www.canadapost.ca) has a full list of locations and hours.